User Guide

 Viewing Your Books

 Books are shown as a cover grid.
-Each card displays the cover image, title, author, star rating (if set), a progress percentage badge, and a format badge for non-EPUB books.
+Each card displays the cover image, title, author, star rating (if set), a reading-status badge, and a format badge for non-EPUB books.

 In the full library view, a “Continue Reading” row at the top shows your most recently read books, and a “Discover” row shows popular titles from your configured OPDS catalogs.
 Both sections are hidden when viewing a collection or series, so you see only the relevant books.